 The eastern corridor is identified and monitored through multiple samplings with interviews and camera traps to detect the presence of jaguars and delimit the local extinction limit.
 The most important corridors in the plains are the gallery forests along the Meta, Casanare and Arauca rivers.
 Taking into account this, and many other attributes of the biodiversity of the area in which the Reforestation project is developed, hunting of ANY species of fauna is prohibited as a measure to protect biodiversity and contribute to the conservation of the Jaguar corridor.

-On the other hand, it is important to clarify that for the development of this section, in conjunction with section 9, the BCR No Net Harm tool was used, so taking into account the information indicated in each of these sections, the following statements are made:
+On the other hand, it is important to clarify that for the development of this section, in conjunction with section 9, the BCR Sustainable Development Safeguards SDSs tool was used: